chele0630/Project2_campusCrime/README.md

 *Findings here

+## API Calls

+* Map API call:
+	http://api.walmartlabs.com/v1/items/12417832?apiKey={apiKey}&lsPublisherId={Your LinkShare Publisher Id}&format=json

 ## Coding Style

+Javascript programming language was used.
-Jupyter notebooks was used.
-The list of dependencies are as follows:
+Python programming language was used, the list of dependencies are as follows:

 ```sh
 import os